FOREX-Dollar index firmer as volumes thin ahead of holidays

 The rising swap cost was not yet seen impacting the greenback, though it could be negative for the dollar, said Chandler.

 “It’s very expensive for Europeans, say financial institutions, to buy Treasuries ... so it’s going to deter people from buying Treasuries and its going to encourage dollar-based investors to invest overseas,” Chandler said.
-(Editing by Susan Thomas and Cynthia Osterman)
+(Editing by Susan Thomas)